openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 This section outlines how Self-Issued OP is used in cross-device scenarios, and its differences with the same device model.
 In contrast to same-device scenarios, neither RP nor Self-Issued OP can communicate to each other via HTTP redirects through a user agent.
 The protocol flow is therefore modified as follows:

-1. The RP prepares a Self-Issued OP request and renders it as a QR code.
+1. The RP prepares a Self-Issued Request and renders it as a QR code.
 1. The End-User scans the QR code with her smartphone's camera app.
 1. Self-Issued OP is invoked on the smartphone (custom URL scheme or claimed URLs).
 1. The Self-Issued OP processes the Authorization Request.